 Best place to eat: Veloso Bar, Sau Paolo

-If you’re in the mood for flavorful, barbequed meat, picanha is what you should try.
+Though this is not really a street-food, its popularity makes it easily available in the country.
+If you’re in the mood for flavorful, barbequed meat, you should definitely try Picanha.
 In Brazilian cuisine, the picanha is a prized cut of beef with a texture similar to sirloin.
 It’s tender and juicy and the cap of fat lends even more flavor.
 Already drooling?
 Well, there’s so much more that street food in Brazil has to offer so that you keep coming back for more.

 Best place to eat: Braseiro da Gavea, Rio de Janeiro